ibm-cloud-docs/openwhisk/openwhisk_actions.md

   wsk action update hello hello.js
   ```
   {: pre}

+  If you need to modify your non-service credential parameters, be aware that doing an `action update` command with new parameters removes any parameters that currently exist, but are not specified in the `action update` command.
+For example, if there are two parameters aside from the `__bx_creds`, with keys named key1 and key2.
+If you run an `action update` command with `-p key1 new-value -p key2 new-value` but omit the `__bx_creds` parameter, the `__bx_creds` parameter will no longer exist after the `action update` completes successfully.
+You then must re-bind the service credentials.
+This is a known limitation without a workaround.
+  {: tip}

 3. Parameters can be provided explicitly on the command line, or by supplying a file that contains the desired parameters.